 Both sight and term deposit interest expense decreased in 2018.
-No significant changes in net interest income of derivatives.

-The Net fee and commission income of the Bank is also improved, and by 4.6 billion forint higher than the amount of the previous year.
+The Net fee and commission income of the Bank is also improved, and by 5.6 billion forint higher than the amount of the previous year.
 The growth induced by the increase in revenues and the lower level of expenses.
 Both payment transfer card - and distribution fees were improved.